enso-org/enso/docs/infrastructure/benchmarks.md

 more information about how to run that script.
 This script is invoked regularly on a private machine and the results are published in [https://enso-org.github.io/engine-benchmark-results/](https://enso-org.github.io/engine-benchmark-results/).

-This is not meant as a permanent solution.